Let's Play: Promotion and disclosure

 Another legal issue related to Let's Play is disclosure.
 More popular YouTube channels will sometimes receive free promotional copies of games from developers and publishers in advance of release to promote the title.
 According to the US Federal Trade Commission, players that review or create commentary for such games should disclose the game if they subsequently make money from the review to stay within ethical business practices.
 In one specific scenario, John Bain, who has previously argued for clear disclosure of paid reviews, has revealed that he and several others were approached by Plaid Social, a marketing outlet for Warner Bros.
 Entertainment and offered promotional copies of the upcoming Middle-earth: Shadow of Mordor in exchange for meeting very specific tasks in their presentation.
 Bain refused on these terms, but other commentators had taken the deal without disclosure of the deal, raising the issue of how many of these works were made through paid reviews.

-If an advertiser or marketer is offering to someone to write a review that is favorable to it, should be disclosed somewhere that is quite visible.
+If an advertiser or marketer is offering to someone to write a favorable review, should be disclosed somewhere that is quite visible.
 According to Mary Engle, associate director for Advertising Practices at the Federal Trade Commission (FTC), "disclosure should basically be unavoidable by the viewer.
 Perhaps the most important line to note.
 If a viewer doesn't automatically see or hear the disclosure without having to go hunting for it, it's not legal disclosure".
-In the aforementioned situation with Plaid Social and Warner Bros., the FTC issued a fine against the two companies, which Warner Bros. settled with in July 2016 and agreed to new regulations that would fine them in the future should such sponsored videos not be disclosed.
+In the aforementioned situation with Plaid Social and Warner Bros., the FTC issued a fine against the two companies, which with Warner Bros. settled in July 2016 and agreed to new regulations that would fine them in the future should such sponsored videos not be disclosed.
 A similar situation arose as a result of the skin gambling issues raised in mid-2016, with the FTC further refining its guidelines related to promotional advertising on social media in September 2017.